Ola-ykay/Glasp-article/Glasp.md

 <br></br>

 ## **Conclusion**
- Glasp unlocks the power of web browsing by providing users with a simple yet powerful tool to highlight and save important information from any webpage.
+ Glasp helps to maximize web browsing experience by providing users with a simple yet powerful tool to highlight and save important information from the webpage.
 With Glasp, users can stay organized and make the most of the information available on the web, helping them become more productive and efficient in their online activities.